LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-programs-work/algorithms.rst

 Introduction
 =============

-.. index:: ! program

-At the most basic level, a **program** is a set of instructions that tell a computer or other machine what to do.
-These instructions consist of a set of commands, calculations and manipulations that achieve a specific result.

    "It'll take a few moments to get the coordinates from the navicomputer."
    - Han Solo

+.. index:: ! program

 Given a set of inputs, Han's computer analyzes the data and returns information about safely navigating a hyperspace jump.
+The computer does this by running a **program**.

+At the most basic level, a *program* is a set of instructions that tell a computer or other machine what to do.
+These instructions consist of a set of commands, calculations and manipulations that achieve a specific result.
 However, the computer cannot solve the problem on its own.
 Someone---a programmer---had to figure out a series of steps for the computer to follow.
 Also, the programmer had to write these steps in a way the computer can understand.

 Algorithms
 ----------